tianchengzhe/EllipTrack_docs/docs/GUI_training.rst

    :align: center
    :width: 500

-To create a new cell or switch to an existing cell, type Cell ID in the **To Cell ID** textbox and click ">".
+To create a new cell or switch to an existing cell, type Cell ID in the **To Cell ID** text box and click ">".
 To record an ellipse, click the ellipse of interest, and then press "R" or click "Record" button.
 The ellipse will be highlighted in red, and Cell ID will be displayed next to it.
 The number of instances will increase by one.